 When rates are rising, interest rate risk is higher for lenders.
 They forego profits from loans that could earn higher interest over time in a variable rate scenario.

 A 30-year, fixed-rate mortgage is most attractive to real estate investors because it offers the lowest monthly payment.
-However, the low payments lead to significant higher costs over the life of the loan due to the additional decade or more added to the term.
+However, the low payments lead to significantly higher costs over the life of the loan due to the additional decade or more added to the term.

-Fixed- vs. Adjustable-Rate Mortgages
+Fixed- vs. adjustable-rate mortgages

 Fixed-rate mortgages and adjustable-rate mortgages (ARMs) are the two primary mortgage types, although banks do offer numerous varieties of the above.